Diana-Castro/diana-castro.github.io/README.md

 In addition to my technical writing and environmental engineering background, I have taken courses in programming languages such as Python, R, and SQL and I'm confident that I can apply this knowledge to effectively manage, analyze, and visualize large datasets.
 Which brings me to this portfolio I created to showcase my skills and share projects.
 I hope this repository is helpful and guides you to improve your projects.

+### Tableau Projects

+### Report Examples

+### Presentation Examples

+### Additional Information
+To know more about my experience and education please see my [Resume](https://github.com/Diana-Castro/diana-castro.github.io/blob/main/Diana-Castro-Resume.pdf) .
+If you would like to personally contact me please send me an email or contact me through my [LinkedIn profile](https://www.linkedin.com/in/diana-castro-a2a87a1b0/).